 1. In the mail

-Also look for your Medicare & You handbook.
-Like an old friend, it shows up around the same time every year.
-If you decided to “go paperless,” you’ll get an email pointing you to medicare.gov where you can get all the same information.
+Also, look for your Medicare & You handbook.
+It contains information about all of the Medicare plans in your area.
+If you decided to “go paperless,” you’ll get an email pointing you to Medicare.gov where you can get all the same information.

 2. On your computer

 Comparing your plan choices is important.
-Our Medicare Plan Finder is ready with all of the 2014 cost information to make it as easy as possible.
-Enter the drugs you take to find out how you can lower your costs, review the plan’s ratings to compare plan quality, and join a plan right online if you find one that meets your needs.
+Our Medicare Plan Finder is ready with all of the 2015 health and drug plan cost information to make it as easy as possible.
+Enter the drugs you take to find out how you can lower your costs and review the plan’s ratings to compare plan quality.
+If you find a plan that meets your needs, you’ll be able to join the plan right online starting October 15.
 If you haven’t used the Plan Finder before, check out our video to help you get started.